Our School App Stay connected on the go...

 For reading, maths and science, depending on a child’s depth of understanding of the KS2 programme of study, they may be teacher assessed as either working at the expected standard or working below the expected standard.
 For writing, there is a broader range of possible teacher assessment outcomes as this is the sole measure of pupil attainment in writing at the end of KS2.
 For writing, they may be assessed as either working towards the expected standard, working at the expected standard or working at greater depth within the expected standard.
 Additionally, if a pupil has reached the chronological age where an outcome must be reported but the pupil is deemed not to have completed the key stage 2 programme of study, then they may be teacher assessed in reading, writing and maths as having achieved either the foundations for the expected standard, early development of the expected standard or growing development of the expected standard.

 Reporting to Parents

-The Target Tracker assessment system makes it easy for school to clearly communicate pupil attainment and progress to parents.
+The Target Tracker assessment system makes it easy for schools to clearly communicate pupil attainment and progress to parents.
 By using the steps assessments, teachers can clearly help parents understand whether their child is working at the appropriate point for their age, and by using the highlighted statements can provide guidance on what children need to do to progress.

 All parents receive a written report of their child’s progress and attainment in the Summer term.
-Where appropriate this will also include the results of any National Curriculum tests.
+Where appropriate, this will also include the results of any National Curriculum tests.
 In this report, the children’s attainment in the foundation subjects is also detailed in relation to their year group attainment targets, as well as an assessment of the child’s effort in these subjects.
 Parents are also offered formal opportunities to discuss their child’s progress and attainment in Parents’ Evenings in the Autumn and Spring terms.